simophin/hls-streamer/README.md

 ## Movtivation
-I've got a CCTV camera from aliexpress, I know I can use [ffmpeg hls demuxer](https://ffmpeg.org/ffmpeg-formats.html#hls-2) to split up the stream into HLS segments and serve nginx over the files to make an HLS stream.
+I've got a CCTV camera from AliExpress, I know I can use [ffmpeg hls demuxer](https://ffmpeg.org/ffmpeg-formats.html#hls-2) to split up the stream into HLS segments and serve nginx over the files to make an HLS stream.

 But then I learned that my camera can only do H265 stream, while HLS supports H265, no mainstream browsers support H265 natively.